NLnetLabs/ploutos/docs/ploutos/minimal_useful_example.md

     .github/
         workflows/
             my_ploutos.yml          <-- your workflow
-    pkg/
-        rules/
-            docker-build-rules.yml       <-- rules for building the Docker image Dockerfile                           <-- the Dockerfile to build an image from
+    Dockerfile                      <-- the Dockerfile to build an image from
 ```

 Now let's look at the content of these files.